Accessible Complexity Bounds for Restarted PDHG on Linear Programs with a Unique Optimizer

-\ABSTRACT{ The restarted primal-dual hybrid gradient method (rPDHG) has recently emerged as an important tool for solving large-scale linear programs (LPs).
-For LPs with unique optima, we present an iteration bound of $\tilde{O}\left(\kappa\simplephi\cdot\ln\left(\frac{\|w^\star\|}{\eps}\right)\right)$, where $\eps$ is the target tolerance, $\kappa$ is the standard matrix condition number, $\|w^\star\|$ is the norm of the optimal solution, and $\simplephi$ is a geometric condition number of the LP sublevel sets.
-This iteration bound is ``accessible'' in the sense that computing it is no more difficult than computing the optimal solution itself.
+\ABSTRACT{The restarted primal-dual hybrid gradient method (rPDHG) has recently emerged as an important tool for solving large-scale linear programs (LPs).
+For LPs with unique optima, we present an iteration bound of $O\left(\kappa\simplephi\cdot\ln\left(\frac{\kappa\simplephi\|w^\star\|}{\eps}\right)\right)$, where $\eps$ is the target tolerance, $\kappa$ is the standard matrix condition number, $\|w^\star\|$ is the norm of the optimal solution, and $\simplephi$ is a geometric condition number of the LP sublevel sets.
+This iteration bound is ``accessible'' in the sense that computing it is typically no more difficult than computing the optimal solution itself.
 Indeed, we present a closed-form and tractably computable expression for $\simplephi$.
-This enables an analysis of the ``two-stage performance'' of rPDHG: we show that the first stage identifies the optimal basis in $\tilde{O}\left(\kappa\simplephi\right)$ iterations, and the second stage computes an $\eps$-optimal solution in $O\left(\|B^{-1}\|\|A\|\cdot\ln\left(\frac{\xi}{\eps}\right)\right)$ additional iterations, where $A$ is the constraint matrix, $B$ is the optimal basis and $\xi$ is the smallest nonzero in the optimal solution.
-Furthermore, computational tests mostly confirm the tightness of our iterations bounds.
-We also show a reciprocal relation between the iteration bound and three equivalent types of condition measures: (i) stability under data perturbation, (ii) proximity to multiple optima, and (iii) the LP sharpness of the instance.
-Finally, we analyze an ``optimized'' primal-dual reweighting which offers some intuition concerning the step-size heuristics used in practice. }
+This enables an analysis of the ``two-stage performance'' of rPDHG: we show that the first stage identifies the optimal basis in ${O}\left(\kappa\simplephi\cdot\ln(\kappa\simplephi)\right)$ iterations, and the second stage computes an $\eps$-optimal solution in $O\left(\|B^{-1}\|\|A\|\cdot\ln\left(\frac{\xi}{\eps}\right)\right)$ additional iterations, where $A$ is the constraint matrix, $B$ is the optimal basis and $\xi$ is the smallest nonzero in the optimal solution.
+Furthermore, computational tests are consistent with our iteration bounds.
+We also show a reciprocal relation between the iteration bound and stability under data perturbation, which is also equivalent to (i) proximity to multiple optima, and (ii) the LP sharpness of the instance. }